Miss Northwestern and Miss Northwestern's Outstanding Teen

 Must raise $100 for the Children's Miracle Network

-Sell two pages of advertisements for the Miss Northwestern Pageant program
+Sell one full page ad for the Miss Northwestern program

 Attend all rehearsals

-Attend Informational Session on [DATE YET TO BE FINALIZED], at 6:00 p.m. in the Wyatt Room
+Attend Informational Session on September 16, 2019, at 6 p.m. in the Wyatt Room

 Complete entry form and all other documents by set due dates

-Attend photo shoot with Lynn Martin Photography - date and time to be announced.
+Attend photo shoot with Be Fuller Photography - date and time to be announced

 - Must be an upcoming senior in high school or younger and still attending high school by the time of the National Pageant.